 Westmoreland Community Action (WCA)

 Numerous services are available.
 They operate transitional housing and may have grants for paying heating bills.
 Other assistance includes job training resources from Supported Employment, case management, and information on government benefits in Pennsylvania.
-More Westmoreland non-profit Community Action.
+More on Westmoreland InfoLine service.